 If you’re moving to Fort Collins, you’ll probably become a passionate CSU Rams fan.
+You can feel the regional pride when you make the transition with some help from trusted Fort Collins movers.
 You’ll enjoy joining Fort Collins residents out walking their dogs, running errands on their bikes, and enjoying a high-quality active Rocky Mountain lifestyle in every season.

 Living in Fort Collins, CO: What to Know Before Moving to Fort Collins

 Fort Collins is a picturesque Colorado city with 165,080 residents and abundant outdoor activities.
 The city, covering 47 square miles, is located 60 miles north of Denver between the Rocky Mountain Front Range to the west and the expansive Grand Prairie to the east.
 You’ll discover a thriving college scene and plenty of great friendly neighborhoods.

 Pros and Cons of Living in Fort Collins

 What are the great things about living in Fort Collins?

 - A lower crime rate than other big cities in CO especially compared to Denver

 - Lower cost of living than Denver, with some very affordable suburbs surrounding Fort Collins